AppDaemon/appdaemon/docs/APPGUIDE.rst

 Global Locking
 ~~~~~~~~~~~~~~~~~

-The above style of locking works well for protection of variables within a single app and across apps using ``get_app()``.
-However, another area where threading might be of concern is if apps are accessing and modifying the global variables dictionary which has no locking.
+The above style of locking works well for the protection of variables within a single App and across apps using ``get_app()``.
+However, another area where threading might be of concern is if apps are accessing and modifying the dictionary of the global variables which has no locking.

 The solution is a global locking decorator called ``@ad.global_lock``: